datenlabor-bmz/redaction-rules/README.md

 A collection of structured redaction rules based on freedom of information (FOI) and transparency laws from various jurisdictions.

+> **Disclaimer:** This is not an official legal source.
+While the rule texts are derived from official legal sources (linked in each rule file), this repository is provided for informational purposes only.
+Users should verify the accuracy and currency of the rules against the official sources before relying on them.

 ## Purpose

 This repository provides machine-readable JSON files containing legal grounds for redacting information in public documents.
 Each rule includes the legal reference, a short description, and the full legal text.

+## Data Sources

+- **`de-ifg-bund.json`** — Created manually
+- **All other rule sets** — Generated through research by Claude (claude-opus-4-5-20250514) based on official legal texts

 ## Usage